CHU-LIQUID STATES

 The work was presented as an eight-minute projection on natural rock formations near the city of Leh and later reactivated in the remote Suru Valley, surrounded by the high-altitude landscape of the Himalayas.

-Following the exhibition in Ladakh, the project continued in the Suru Valley, where Philipp Frank further developed his ongoing Stone Portals series, deepening his long-term exploration of light, stone and landscape within the Himalayan region.
+Following the exhibition in Ladakh, the project continued in the Suru Valley, where Philipp Frank further developed his ongoing Stone Portals series, deepening his long-term exploration of light, stone, and landscape within the Himalayan region.

 Project Information

-Exhibition: Sā Ladakh - Asia’s highest land art exhibition
+Sā Ladakh - Asia’s highest land art exhibition

 Duration: 8-minute loop